-Sabaa Zareena, Administrative and Operations Associate
+Sabaa Zareena, Administrative & Operations Manager + Fellowship Manager (they/them)

 Sabaa (they/them) has been providing administrative and operations support to arts and social justice projects since 2010.
 Their dedication to supporting arts and social justice initiatives stems from their own experiences of creating art inspired by historical and current social justice practices and theories.
 Some of the organizations they’ve worked with are Just Be, Qulture Collective and CultureStrike.
 In addition, they've worked with many projects centered in catalyzing change and building strong foundations of support for intergenerational Black, POC, migrant and LGBTQ communities.

 When not working with YO!
 Cali they’re cultivating a healing justice project aimed at creating intentional spaces to support the mental and emotional health of GNC and Trans communities.
 They're also studying film making and photography in relation to performative interactive arts.

 Grisanti Avendaño (She/They) is an organizer, facilitator, strategist, poet, space holder, and coach.
 Her ancestors come from Ayoquezco de Aldama, Oaxaca, the people of the clouds and where the turtles come out; in the ancestral Zapotec lands of Southern Mexico.
 In her role as the Healing Justice Director at YO!
 Cali has supported, coached and trained many organizers and youth leaders from the Central Valley and across the state.
 In her role she breaks down healing justice with the intention of offering a remembrance of our lineage , ancestors and the magic that happens when we center healing in our hoods and movement.
 They are the founder and fire keeper of the Central Valley Healing Collective where they host healing clinics and emerge resources in the region.
 When not working you can find her on a walk with her 4-legged babies Flicka and Roni enjoying time with her nibbling Sebastian and movement niblings.